brigadecore/brigade/docs/content/topics/ingress.md

 ...
 ```

-Then we invoke the Helm upgrade command like so:
+Then we invoke the upgrade command like so:

 ```
 helm upgrade --install brigade-gh-app brigade/brigade-github-app -f values.yaml